link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

    t -> a: XL
 }
 "2.
 Shrinking Phase": {
-   t -> a: Reads and verifies the balance t -> a: Decreases the balance t -> a: Release
+   t -> a: Verifies the balance
+   t -> a: Decreases the balance
+   t -> a: Release
 }